-Listed shares and lists redeemable notes held by the fund that are traded in an active market are classified as AFS and stated at fair value.
-Fair value is determined as described above.
+Listed shares and lists redeemable notes held by the Fund that are traded in an active market are classified as AFS and stated at fair value.
 Gains and losses arising from change in fair value are recognised in other comprehensive income and accumulated in the investment revaluation reserve, with the exception of impairment losses which are recognised in profit or loss.
 Where the investment is disposed of or is determined to be impaired, the cumulative gain or loss previously accumulated in the investments revaluation reserve is reclassified to profit or loss.